Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 3. Build Secure Attachment Patterns

-The more secure your attachment, the less dysregulating conflict becomes.
-Security doesn't mean you never fight—it means your nervous system knows that conflict doesn't equal abandonment.
+The more secure you feel, the less a fight knocks you sideways.
+Security doesn't mean you never fight—it means some steady part of you knows that conflict doesn't equal abandonment.

 How to build this: